 Another common flooring problem in older homes is a joint failure.
 Original hardwood “strip” flooring was usually constructed from locally grown oak or maple with tongue and groove wood strips nailed to pine subfloors with finishing nails.
 These strips were generally 1-3/4” wide and just 3/8” thick.

 If previous owners decided to sand and refinish these floors one or two times since they were originally installed, the flooring can easily become too thin.
-If too much material is removed, the tongue and groove joints usually fail.
+The tongue and groove joints usually fail if too much material is removed.

 Four Causes of Uneven Flooring